angelinayyang/angelinayyang.github.io/content/post/makera/index.md

 <img src="resistor_finalboard.jpeg" width=500>
 </center>

-Overall, through this project, I continued to familiarize myself with the new software, and I was able to review the fundamentals of toolpaths, feeds & speeds, inclusion of tabs, etc. Additionally, although the milling machine operates through a more "hands-off" approach, I prefer it over the old Bantam machines because there is less human error involved (especially with bits snapping and z-axis probing).
+Overall, through this project, I continued to familiarize myself with the new software, and I was able to review the fundamentals of toolpaths, feeds & speeds, inclusion of tabs, etc. Additionally, although the milling machine operates through a more "hands-off" approach, I prefer it over the old Bantam machines because there is less human error involved (especially with bits snapping and issues with z-axis probing).
+The tool-changing feature is also a nice touch.

+Besides my repeat of the edge cuts file, I didn't encounter any major issues with designing the g-code or using the new CNC machine.
+MakeraCAM is pretty similar to Aspire in nature, so using it was rather intuitive.

 In the future, to save time on my PCB mills, I may adjust the KiCad files to include "zones".
 Similar to be previous board (see 10/22/25), including these zones allows you to solely mill around the traces and keep the remainder of the copper in tact.